 David Christian structures his groundbreaking Big History course around eight fundamental thresholds.
 Each of them is associated with new forms of complexity, and each of which has new emergent properties.
-Here we will take a high-level look at the eight fundamental thresholds of Big History and the material covered within each.
+Dive in and take a high-level look at the eight fundamental thresholds of Big History and the topics covered within each.

 The Eight Fundamental Thresholds of Big History